Five Suns: Variations and alternative myths

 Other variations of this myth claim that only Quetzalcoatl and Tezcatlipoca were born to Ometeotl, who was replaced by Coatlicue in this myth probably because it had absolutely no worshipers or temples by the time the Spanish arrived.
 It is sometimes said that the male characteristic of Ometeotl is named Ometecuhtli and that the female characteristic is named Omecihualt.
 Further variations on this myth state that it was only Quetzalcoatl and Tezcatlipoca who pulled apart Cipactli, also known as Tlaltecuhtli, and that Xipe Totec and Huitzilopochtli then constructed the world from her body.
 Some versions claim that Tezcatlipoca actually used his leg as bait for Cipactli, before dismembering her.

 The order of the first four suns varies as well, though the above version is the most common.
 Each world's end correlates consistently to the god that was the sun at the time throughout all variations of the myth, though the loss of Xochiquetzal is not always identified as Tlaloc's reason for the rain of fire, which is not otherwise given and it is sometimes said that Chalchiuhtlicue flooded the world on purpose, without the involvement of Tezcatlipoca.
 It is also said that Tezcatlipoca created half a sun, which his jaguars then ate before eating the giants.

 The fifth sun however is sometimes said to be a god named Nanauatzin.
 In this version of the myth, the gods convened in darkness to choose a new sun, who was to sacrifice himself by jumping into a gigantic bonfire.
 The two volunteers were the young son of Tlaloc and Chalchiuhtlicue, Tecuciztecatl, and the old Nanauatzin.
 It was believed that Nanauatzin was too old to make a good sun, but both were given the opportunity to jump into the bonfire.
 Tecuciztecatl tried first but was not brave enough to walk through the heat near the flames and turned around.
 Nanauatzin then walked slowly towards and then into the flames and was consumed.
 Tecuciztecatl then followed.
 The braver Nanauatzin became what is now the sun and Tecuciztecatl became the much less spectacular moon.
 A god that bridges the gap between Nanauatzin and Huitzilopochtli is Tonatiuh, who was sick, but rejuvenated himself by burning himself alive and then became the warrior sun and wandered through the heavens with the souls of those who died in battle, refusing to move if not offered enough sacrifices.

-Brief summation

-Nahui-Ocelotl (Jaguar Sun) – Inhabitants were giants who were devoured by jaguars.
-The world was destroyed.

-Nahui-Ehécatl (Wind Sun) – Inhabitants were transformed into monkeys.
-This world was destroyed by hurricanes.

-Nahui-Quiahuitl (Rain Sun) – Inhabitants were destroyed by rain of fire.
-Only birds survived (or inhabitants survived by becoming birds).

-Nahui-Atl (Water Sun) – This world was flooded turning the inhabitants into fish.
-A couple escaped but were transformed into dogs.

-Nahui-Ollin (Earthquake Sun) – Current humans are the inhabitants of this world.
-Should the gods be displeased, this world will be destroyed by earthquakes (or one large earthquake) and the Tzitzimimeh will annihilate all its inhabitants.
+Brief summation: Mythic ages of the Five Suns

+Classical Nahua texts such as the Codex Chimalpopoca record five successive world-ages, each tied to the calendric day nāhui “four” plus a day-sign of the 260-day tonalpohualli.